Spray Foam Insulation in Georgetown, DE

-Delmarva Insulation provides top-quality spray foam insulation services to residents throughout the state of Delaware.
-For homeowners looking for an all-in-one home insulating and air-sealing solution, spray foam is an excellent option.
-Our insulation contractors have been installing spray foam insulation in homes across the region since 2002.
-The energy savings from installing spray foam insulation can pay for the insulation investment through reduced energy costs in no time.
+Delmarva Insulation provides top quality spray foam insulation services through our sister company, Delmarva Spray Foam, to residents throughout the state of Delaware.
+For homeowners looking for an all-in-one home insulating and air sealing solution, spray foam is an excellent option.
+Our insulation contractors at Delmarva Spray Foam have been installing spray foam insulation in homes across the region since 2002.
+The energy savings from installing spray foam insulation can pay for the insulation investment in no time through reduced energy costs.

 Spray foam insulation is a two-part system that, when combined, reacts to produce a substance with a foam-like consistency.
 Once applied, this type of insulation expands quickly and hardens to create a durable barrier.

 Spray foam insulation is a two-in-one product, insulating and air sealing in one step.
 Unlike fiberglass insulation, spray foam insulation expands when applied and fills a cavity to add R-value and prevent air leakage, helping to keep energy bills low.
 Spray foam insulation can also increase the strength of your home by helping increase stability during high winds and severe storms.

 Types of Spray Foam Insulation

 Our spray foam contractors use one of two types of spray foam when insulating a home: open-cell spray foam insulation or closed-cell spray foam insulation.
 Open-cell spray foam is less dense as the cells in the foam are “open.”
 Closed-cell spray foam is denser as the cells in the foam are closed, creating more stability.
 Read on for more details about these two spray foam options.

 This spray foam has a density of 0.5 pounds per cubic foot.
 It is made up of cells of foam that are not entirely closed.
 The cells are broken, and air fills all the “open” space inside the material.
 Open-cell spray foam insulation has an R-value of 3.4 to 4.5 per inch.